satya164/babel-test/README.md

 You can use `fixtures.skip` and `fixtures.only`, similar to Jest's `describe.skip` and `describe.only`.
 To skip an individual fixture, you can rename the fixture's directory to `skip.name-of-the-fixture`, and to run a specific fixture, you can rename the fixture's directory to `only.name-of-the-fixture`.

-By default, it will only compare the files on the filesystem and you have to manually update the files in case of a mismatch.
-To automatically update the files using Jest's snapshot feature, you can use `jest-file-snapshot` ([see below](#integration-with-jest-snapshot)).
+By default, it will compare the outputs with the files on the filesystem and you have to manually update the files in case of a mismatch.
+If you're using Jest, you can use the snapshot feature to automatically update the files with a keypress. ([See below](#integration-with-jest-snapshot)) on how to set it up.

 ### Standalone test